Uni-Focus

 Degree programmes with a strong career orientation

-In the winter semester 98/99, the university considerably expanded its range of subjects and broke new ground.
-The "Product Technology" chemistry degree programme is run jointly with the University of Groningen and is designed to enable graduates to develop their products in a market-oriented manner.
-The "Master of Science Engineering Physics" degree programme, which was developed jointly with the Ostfriesland University of Applied Sciences and is aimed at both foreign and German students, is also application-oriented.
-The degree programme offers Bachelor and Master of Science degrees.
-After the foundation course, specialisations are offered in Laser Technology, Biomedical Technology and Sound & Vibration.
-The German Academic Exchange Service (DAAD) sees it as a particularly exemplary project to make Germany attractive to international students.
+In the 1998/99 winter semester, the university significantly expanded its range of subjects and broke new ground in the process.
+The “Product Technology” degree programme in Chemistry is run in partnership with the University of Groningen and is designed to enable graduates to develop their products with a focus on the market.
+The “Master of Science in Engineering Physics” degree programme is also application-oriented; it was developed in collaboration with the East Frisia University of Applied Sciences and is aimed at both international and German students.
+The degree programme leads to Bachelor’s and Master of Science degrees.
+Following the foundation stage, specialisations are offered in Laser Technology, Biomedical Technology and Sound & Vibration.
+The German Academic Exchange Service (DAAD) regards it as a particularly exemplary project for making Germany attractive to international students.

-Two new specialisations, "Economics with an ecological focus" and "Computing Science", are offered in Economics.
-Conversely, Computing Science offers its students "Business Informatics".
-The prerequisite for this was the establishment of an endowed professorship financed by EWE, the Oldenburgische Landesbank and the Wirtschaftliche Vereinigung/Kleiner Kreis.
+Two new specialisations, “Economics with an Ecological Focus” and “Computing Science”, are being offered within the Faculty of Economics.
+Conversely, the Department of Computing Science offers its students a course in “Business Informatics”.
+A prerequisite for this was the establishment of an endowed professorship, funded by EWE, the Oldenburgische Landesbank and the Wirtschaftliche Vereinigung/Kleiner Kreis.

 University policy